Kadantte/Visor-BootManager/README.md

 `boot.log` reports `drivers: started N, connecting controllers` when this works.
 If Secure Boot is on, the driver must be signed/enrolled (e.g. via `sbctl`) too.

 ---

+## Secure Boot

+Visor is Secure Boot aware.
+Before launching any image it asks shim's `SHIM_LOCK` protocol to verify it (the same trust path used when Visor is itself started by `shimx64.efi`):

+- **PE images** (Windows Boot Manager, UKIs, EFI-stub kernels) — if shim is present and verification fails, the boot is refused.
+If shim is absent, the firmware's own image verification (via `LoadImage`) still applies under Secure Boot.
+- **Raw (non-PE) kernels** booted through the EFI handover protocol bypass firmware verification entirely, so under Secure Boot Visor refuses them unless shim verifies them first.

+With Secure Boot **off**, everything boots as before.
+For a fully signed chain, sign `visor_x64.efi` (and any efifs driver) and enrol the keys with `sbctl`, or boot Visor via shim so shim validates your kernels against the enrolled db/MOK.

+---